 A quick look back

 In harmonization with international data standards, Health Canada selected the HL7 Structured Product Labeling (SPL) standard for its product monograph submissions.
-The program initially named Structured Product Monograph (SPM), fell under the agency’s Health Products and Food Branch (HPFB), the department responsible for regulating and ensuring the safety of drug products.
+The program initially named Structured Product Monograph (SPM), fell under the agency’s Health Products and Food Branch (HPFB), which is the department responsible for regulating and ensuring the safety of drug products.

 Over the next four years, HPFB authored SPM documentation, developed infrastructure, and performed testing in collaboration with an industry focus group, which Reed Tech joined in partnership with two large international drug product manufacturers.